Hypercubed/autocmdr/Readme.md

 The logger plugin uses [Winston](https://github.com/flatiron/winston) for logging.

-Adding `require('autocmdr/lib/logger.js')(program)` will add `program.logger` to your application.
+Adding `require('autocmdr/lib/logger.js')(program)` will add `program.log` to your application.
 The plugin will enable  output to the terminal depending on the log level.
 The plugin will also add the `-d` option to your application to enable debug logging.
 Then logging can be done like this:

     program.log('info', 'Hello!');
     program.info('Hello again');